andrewbriand/cse599g1-final/index.md

 ### Phase 3

+The first network was used to generate data as it beat the second network head-to-head in phase 2.
 The modified versions of networks 1 and 2 achieved test MSE's of 0.68 and 0.71 respectively.

 ### Evaluation against other AIs